Notre Dame Football on NBC: 2010s

 Ratings for NBC's Notre Dame game telecasts slumped to historic lows during the 2011 season, coinciding with average performances of the team on the football field over the past several years.
 However, the resurgence in the program under Brian Kelly in 2012 resulted in the network's highest game viewership since 2005.

-In 2011, sister channel Versus (later NBCSN, now defunct) began airing rebroadcasts of past Notre Dame games, including those aired on NBC over the years.
+In 2011, sister channel Versus (later NBCSN) began airing rebroadcasts of past Notre Dame games, including those aired on NBC over the years.
 Previously via NBC's rights deal, sister cable network Universal HD aired same-week reruns of Notre Dame home games until NBCUniversal's January 2011 merger with Comcast.
-The deal also been expanded to cover some games of the university's hockey team.
+The deal had also been expanded to cover some games of the university's hockey team.
 Furthermore, when numerous weather delays forced a Notre Dame football game against the University of South Florida to go past the alotted time period, NBC never rejoined the game, opting instead to air a movie.
 Versus picked up the conclusion of the game.

 On April 9, 2013, NBC Sports renewed its broadcasting contract with Notre Dame for ten years through the 2025 season.
 Double the length of prior contract extension deals, the agreement allowed NBC Sports the rights to a minimum of seven home games to be broadcast per season, with NBC Sports Network also acquiring rights to select games beginning in 2016.
 While most games traditionally were held at 3:30 p.m.
-Eastern on Saturdays, some games were held during primetime.
+Eastern on Saturdays, some games were played during primetime.
 Revenue from the deal, worth around $15M annually, continued to aid non-athlete student financial assistance.

 On November 21, 2015, NBCSN broadcast its first live Notre Dame game, a neutral site night game against Boston College held at Boston's Fenway Park as part of the Shamrock Series.

 On September 8, 2016, NBC announced that all Notre Dame home games during the 2016 season would be broadcast in 4K ultra-high-definition television exclusively on DirecTV.

-On September 30, 2017, NBCSN broadcast its second live Notre Dame game, against Miami (OH).
+On September 30, 2017, NBCSN broadcast its second live Notre Dame game against Miami (OH).

 For Notre Dame's November 23, 2019, senior day game against Boston College, the school's broadcasting arm Fighting Irish Media produced an alternate broadcast for NBCSN known as the "Notre Dame Fan Feed", which carried the team radio broadcast with Paul Burmeister and Ryan Harris, segments featuring a studio panel hosted by Ahmed Fareed, Jessica Smetana, Darius Walker, and Daelin Hayes, and on-field reports by Tony Simeone that highlighted Notre Dame traditions and fans.